Set up Google Home

 - If you don’t see your device, tap Don’t see your device.

 - Connecting to your new device: The app will now connect your phone to your new Google Home so that you can configure it.
+Note: You will be prompted with the following notification during this step, 'Your phone may disconnect from Wi-Fi during setup'.

 - Making a connection: We’ll play a sound on the device to make sure that you’re setting up the right device.